 The rescuer performing compressions should be positioned at the infant's feet.
-Draw an imaginary line between the nipples, and place both thumbs on the infant's chest at this line, with the thumbs either overlapping or side by side.
+Place both thumbs on the infant's chest, just above the xiphoid process, with the thumbs either overlapping or side by side.
 Encircle the infant's body with both hands, using fingers to support the infant's back.
 Press and release the chest with your thumbs, being careful not to squeeze the sides of the chest.
 Allow the chest to fully recoil between compressions.
 As with children, two rescuers with an infant should perform 15 compressions followed by two breaths, switching positions about every 10 cycles (approximately every two minutes).